corey-truscott/Solvuria/README.md

 A - See the table above for infomation on the .json file.

 ## Credits
-* Resist - @.resist
+* Resist - @.resist - Creator of Solvuria
-* Ayaan. - @aq_1
+* Ayaan. - @aq_1 - Helped with testing version 1.2.0
-* Corey  - @gregorio.zeppeli
+* Corey  - @gregorio.zeppeli - Helped with creating the README.md file
-* E4734  - @e4734
+* E4734  - @e4734 - Helped with creating the README.md file

 ### Disclaimer
-By using this program you understand that I, and anyone else involved in the production of this bot is not responsible for any problems that may incur, general issues, and bans that result from the use of this program, use the program with caution.
+By using this program you understand that I am <em><strong>not</strong></em> responsible for any bans which may result from using this program.<br>
-It is only made to be used on testing accounts, and with caution.
+Please use this program with caution and only use it on testing accounts.<br>

-###### There is no plans and there will never be any plans for a GUI version of Solvuria so do not ask or request one, Solvuria is purely CLI and it will stay that way for aslong as it exists
+###### There is no plans and there will never be any plans for a GUI version of Solvuria so do not ask or request one, Solvuria is purely CLI and it will stay that way for aslong as it exists.